E-commerce

 • Architecture: categories, depth, silo consistency, internal linking.

-• Indexing: which pages are indexed, which ones should not be.
+• Indexation: which pages are indexed, which should not be.

 • Templates: categories, products, content, pagination, filters.

-• Content: text quality, cannibalization, pages that are too weak.
+• Content: quality of the text, cannibalization, pages that are too thin.

 • Business performance: which pages really attract the right traffic and convert.